thingsboard/thingsboard.github.io/_includes/docs/devices-library/blocks/basic/thingsboard-provide-device-access-token-block.md

     '
 %}

-{% assign provisionDeviceEdgePE = '
+{% assign provisionDeviceEdgeCE = '
     ===
-        image: /,
+        image: /images/edge/config/general/connect-device-1-ce.webp,
-        title: Click on the device row in the table to open device details.
+        title: Click on the device to open device details.
     ===
-        image: /,
+        image: /images/edge/config/general/connect-device-2-ce.webp,
-        title: Click "**Copy access token**".
+        title: Click **"Copy access token"**.
 The token will be copied to your clipboard.
 Please save it in a safe place.
 '
 %}

-{% assign provisionDevicePE = '
+{% assign provisionDeviceEdgePE = '
     ===
-        image: /,
+        image: /images/edge/config/general/connect-device-1-pe.webp,
-        title: Click on the device row in the table to open device details.
+        title: Click on the device to open device details.
     ===
-        image: /,
+        image: /images/edge/config/general/connect-device-2-pe.webp,
-        title: Click "**Copy access token**".
+        title: Click **"Copy access token"** button.
 The token will be copied to your clipboard.
 Please save it in a safe place.
 '
 %}